deltachat/deltachat-pages/en/help.md

 with your chat partner to re-establish guaranteed end-to-end encryption.
-However, if both of you are in a green-checkmarked chat (see "Shared Chats" in the Contact profile) it's better to re-add them by letting them _scan the Group Invite QR code_ from the group member list.
+However, if both of you are in a green-checkmarked chat (see "Shared Chats" in the Contact profile) you should re-add them by letting them _scan the Group Invite QR code_ from the group member list.
 This will automatically resolve the warning for yourself and for all members of the green-checkmarked chat.